Skip to Main Content

 By adopting the ECGT criteria in a global context, we are helping to scale a consistent, minimum threshold for certification schemes across regions and markets, reducing fragmentation and improving comparability.

-In time, our Data Hub will host the full list of certification schemes that declare compliance with the ECGT criteria.
+Our Data Hub will host the full list of certification schemes that declare compliance with the ECGT criteria, as well as the properties holding these certifications.
 By integrating certifications into the Data Hub, we are supporting system-level transparency and a consistent global threshold for sustainability information.

 Compliance Criteria